remarkeyable/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day 23/README.md

-<em> So far, from day 1 to present this is where I've learned the most.
+<em> So far, from day 1 to present this is where I learned the most.
 I have lots of obvious mistakes that took me 2 hours of mental circus before figuring it out.
 The power of checking using print statement indeed saved me. lol. </em>